-Fault Possible Cause Proposed Fix No 12 volt output from PSU Power button on control panel not switched to on Turn power on at control panel (continued) Battery flat / Battery fuse Recharge battery Recharge battery, check fuses, check charging voltage is present at battery Fuse blown Check all fuses are intact and the correct value fuse is installed as per fuse table Equipment switched off / unplugged Check equipment is switched on and connected to the 12V supply PSU overheated / auto shutdown operated Reduce load on system.
+Fault Possible Cause Proposed Fix No 12 volt output from PSU Power button on control panel not switched to on Turn power on at control panel (continued) Battery flat / Battery fuse Recharge battery, check fuses, check charging voltage is present at battery Fuse blown Check all fuses are intact and the correct value fuse is installed as per fuse table Equipment switched off / unplugged Check equipment is switched on and connected to the 12V supply Reduce load on system.
 Allow PSU to cool down.
-PSU will automatically restart when cool Other fault Contact your Dealer Pump not Fuse blown Replace fuse with correct value as per Replace fuse with correct value as per fuse table working Pump turned off Turn pump on by pressing the pump button at the control panel Setting incorrect Both the internal and external pump feeds are controlledd from the control panel.
+PSU will automatically restart when cool Other fault Contact your Dealer Pump not Fuse blown Replace fuse with correct value as per fuse table working Pump turned off Turn pump on by Turn pump on by pressing the pump button at the control panel Setting incorrect Both the internal and external pump feeds are controlledd from the control panel.
 To alter the setting of the pump switch see your dealer.
 Ensure the setting matches your desired requirement.